 You will learn from dedicated instructors with a diversity of industry and academic experience.
 Key instructors in the Mineral Exploration and Mining program include both geologists and mining engineers.

 Can I get credit for courses I have already taken?

 Yes, you can get credit for courses you have already taken toward the Mineral Exploration and Mining Technology diploma.
 In order to obtain transfer credit, the courses you have taken must be very similar in content and level of difficulty to the related course in the Mining Program, and it must be an equal or greater number of credits.
 Transfer credit can only be applied for once you are accepted into the program and usually at the start of each term.
 You can obtain transfer credit for a maximum of 50% of the courses in the program.

 Do you have a co-op program?

-We have a co-op style work experience program between first and second year where the Mining department and BCIT’s Co-op office assists students with finding well-paid summer positions in the exploration or mining industry.
+At the present we do not have a co-op program.
+The Mining department and the BCIT Student Association assist students with finding well-paid summer positions in the exploration or mining industry.
 Students who are serious about obtaining summer employment in industry and put effort and integrity into finding a job should have no problem finding a suitable summer position through this program.

 Can I take courses on a part-time basis?